osman230/code-refractor/README.md

 # Code Refractor

 # Purpose
-A codebase that follows accessibliity standards
+A codebase that follows accessiblity standards

 # Built with